phone704-BLOSSOM(704-256-7766)

 An Overview of the Means Test

-Posted on March 20, 2020 in Bankruptcy
+Posted on March 20,2020 in Bankruptcy

-Based on these distinctions, you can see why Chapter 7 is more attractive for many debtors.
+Based on these benefits, you can see why Chapter 7 is attractive for many debtors.
 At its best, bankruptcy gives you a clean financial slate from which you may work diligently to rebuild your credit and finances on a solid foundation.
 However, not everyone is eligible for a Chapter 7 bankruptcy.
 To be eligible, you must first pass what is called the means test.

 Continue Reading ››